 - Units of service or product multiplied by the appropriate rate;

 - Total charge to user;

 - Date service or product was provided.

-In the event that a Service Center attempts to charge a sponsored research code that is in the process of being closed out, the disposition of the charge will be determined by the Associate Vice Provost for Research and the School of Medicine, Associate Dean, Space Management and Research Resources (for School of Medicine or School of Nursing) or by the Vice Provost for Research (for other parts of the University).
+In the event that a Service Center attempts to charge a sponsored research code that is in the process of being closed out, the disposition of the charge will be determined by the Office of Research & Innovation (OR&I).
+If the sponsored code is within the School of Medicine or School of Nursing, the School of Medicine, Associate Dean, Space Management and Research Resources must also approve the disposition of the charge.
 Reasonable attempts to include the billing to the sponsored research project will be made, however, this may not be possible.
 If the sponsored research project can no longer be billed and the Service Center did not bill within the GAP guidelines, the backstop department for the Service Center will be responsible for the charge.
 If the sponsored research project can no longer be billed and the Service Center did follow GAP guidelines for billing, then the requesting department will be responsible for the charge.

 Advance billing for services or products is not allowed.
 Service Centers can only bill for services performed or products purchased.
 Service Center management must retain all supporting documentation for each billing for user and internal or external audit requests.

 Research Service Centers are established to support academic research projects conducted by Duke researchers and bona fide collaborative research projects in which Duke researchers are collaborating with researchers external to Duke under negotiated research agreements handled through Duke’s normal grants and contracts process.
 These projects will have a Duke cost center or WBSE for billing.